arsharmaa/top-cryptos/README.md

 # top-cryptos

 A marketplace to find the top cryptocurrencies with real time updates and information about each one of those.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).

 ## Getting Started

+First, install the dependencies: npm i

+# or

+npm install

+# or

+yarn

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev